 Source: United Nations Statistical Division.

-There is little evidence behind what is the optimal share of GDP manufacturing should have, implying that a high share is not necessarily associated with high development levels.
+There is little evidence behind the optimal share of GDP manufacturing should have, implying that a high share is not necessarily associated with high development levels.
 While manufacturing accounted for about 26.7% of the global economic output in 1970, this share went down to around 16.5% in 2015.
 Meanwhile, the level of manufacturing output increased substantially, as well as the level of economic development.
 Still, a low relative share of manufacturing is associated with economic development problems.
 Countries with a share of less than 8-10% are generally underdeveloped as such figures are associated with limited economic diversity and capabilities to generate added value.
 Countries with high growth and productivity levels tend to have a higher share of their GDP in manufacturing than the average.

 - Emerging Economies: Represent economies that were able to substantially benefit from the convergence of trade liberalization and offshoring by becoming the recipient of manufacturing investments from foreign firms as well as emerging domestic firms.
 This includes the periphery of Western Europe (Eastern Europe, North Africa, Turkey), East and Southeast Asia (South Korea and Taiwan being the early adopters), and parts of South Asia (India) and Latin America (Mexico, Brazil, Argentina, Peru).
 They have experienced significant gains in their manufacturing output, with China accounting for the world’s largest net gain between 2005 and 2010 (967 billion current USD).
-The model adopted generally follows the export oriented paradigm, often leading to distortions in national allocation of infrastructure and labor as well as the value of the national currency.
-This created pressures to mobilize labor and provide infrastructure investments to accommodate a growing level of integration to global supply chains.
-The challenge for the manufacturing sector concerns the extent to which emerging economies effectively capture added value and develop capabilities fulfilling a growing domestic demand as labor costs increases and social contracts become more complex.
+The model adopted generally follows the export-oriented paradigm, often leading to distortions in the national allocation of infrastructure and labor as well as the value of the national currency.
+This created pressures to mobilize labor and provide infrastructure investments to accommodate a growing level of integration into global supply chains.
+The challenge for the manufacturing sector concerns the extent to which emerging economies effectively capture the added value and develop capabilities fulfilling a growing domestic demand as labor costs increases, and social contracts become more complex.